Where Play Has Serious Impact

-- Demonstrate competency in one of the following areas: the technical development of digital games for learning; the learning design of digital games; the methods for research and evaluation of games for learning; or in a related area as deemed appropriate by program faculty.
+- Demonstrate competency in one of the following areas: the technical development of digital games for learning, the learning design of digital games, the methods for research and evaluation of games for learning, or a related area as deemed appropriate by program faculty.

-The curriculum offers flexibility in creating a program of study that you and your adviser can tailor to fit your professional goals and interests.
-You can choose to study full-time or part-time (see degree requirements for more information).
+The curriculum offers flexibility in creating a program of study that you and your advisor can tailor to fit your professional goals and interests.
+You can choose to study full-time or part-time.

 Games for Learning Institute

-You will benefit from exposure to and participation in the Games for Learning Institute's ongoing research endeavors and emerging ideas about gaming.
-The establishment of the Games for Learning Institute (G4LI) demonstrates NYU's leadership in research on games in learning environments.
-G4LI, which involves nine other universities, conducts research on the design of effective games for learning in a variety of formal and informal settings, in school and out of school, at a computer/game console and on the go, and for a broad variety of learners.
+You will benefit from exposure to and participation in the Games for Learning Institute's (G4LI) ongoing research endeavors and emerging ideas about gaming.
+G4LI, which involves nine other universities, conducts research on the design of effective games for learning in a variety of formal and informal settings.

 Fieldwork and Internships